 SECURITY . . .
-The Bonds are special obligations of the City, payable, both as to principal and interest, solely from and secured by, together with the other currently outstanding Junior Lien Obligations (as described herein), a junior lien on and pledge of the Net Revenues (as defined herein) of the System (defined herein) remaining after the City's satisfaction of its debt service payment and reserve fund obligations relating to the Senior Lien Obligations (as described herein).
+The Bonds are special obligations of the City, payable, both as to principal and interest, solely from and secured by, together with the other currently outstanding Junior Lien Obligations (as described herein), a junior lien on and pledge of the Net Revenues (as defined herein) of the City's combined water and wastewater system (the "System") remaining after the City's satisfaction of its debt service payment and reserve fund obligations relating to the Senior Lien Obligations (as described herein).
 The Reserve Fund (defined herein) providing additional security for certain of the outstanding Junior Lien Obligations does not additionally secure the Bonds.
 The City has not covenanted or obligated itself to pay the Bonds from money raised or to be raised from taxation (see "THE BONDS - Security and Source of Payment; Pledge of Net Revenues" herein).
 In the Ordinance, the City has authorized the SAWS Board of Trustees (the "Board") to manage, operate, and maintain the System.

 PURPOSE . . .
-Proceeds from the sale of the Bonds will be used to provide funds for the purposes of (i) building, improving, extending, enlarging, and repairing the System, (ii) refunding certain currently outstanding Commercial Paper Notes (as described in Schedule I hereto, the "Refunded Commercial Paper"), and (iii) paying the costs of their issuance.
+Proceeds from the sale of the Bonds will be used to provide funds for the purposes of (i) building, improving, extending, enlarging, and repairing the System, (ii) refunding certain of the currently outstanding Commercial Paper Notes and Senior Lien Obligations (as described in Schedule I hereto, the "Refunded Obligations"), and (iii) paying the costs of their issuance.